Egida/TakeEmDown/README.md

 # Knock Em

+V4:

+New methods, and made everything look nicer.

 v3:

 Added ICMP, DNS, MEMCACHED, and NTP.
 Also removed TCP abuse till I find out how to fix it.